Inclusive Early Childhood Education

 Admission and Licensure

-Inclusive Early Childhood Education majors meeting these criteria qualify to teach children from pre-K through grade three (ages 3-8) and to work in community settings with children at risk or with disabilities aged birth to three.
+Inclusive Early Childhood Education majors meeting these criteria qualify to teach children from pre-K through grade five (ages 3-11).

 Two on-campus child care facilities are resources for students in early childhood education.
 The Child Development Center is nationally accredited and state-approved.
 The Jordan Family Development Center is state-approved.
 Both facilities include kitchens, activity centers and outdoor play areas.